utkucnay/Game-Programming-101/README.md

 I coded all techniques for cpu.
 I have been learn compile shader but I watched all GDC firstly coded CPU so good start point :D for me.

-# Prodecural Random Map Generetor
+# Prodecural Random Map Generator With Perlin Noise

 I create perlin noise.
 I spawn oject in specific range.